-Our mean pay gap is minus 7.3% and our median pay gap is minus 8.5%.
+Our mean pay gap is minus 8.6% and our median pay gap is minus 0.1%.
 This is likely to be because there are fewer employees who have declared their sexuality and they are spread evenly throughout the organisation at different grades and in different pay quartiles.
 Despite the positive picture in terms of the pay gap, we are committed to ensuring that there is an inclusive culture at the Council where LGBT+ colleagues are provided with opportunities to flourish

-- We supported managers in considering EDI impacts, provided links to well-being resources and practical considerations such as reminders about making reasonable adjustments, work life balance, and annual leave. - Conducted a staff survey to better understand the needs and lived experiences of our employees, including intersectional analysis of data I.e. people who are LGBT+ and from an ethnic minority, within a certain age group and/or have a disability. - Celebration and support of LGBT+ History Month and Nottinghamshire PRIDE. - Commissioned an external EDI audit to undertake a review of our approach to equality, diversity, and inclusion as an employer. - Staff Networks: This year we have created a staff network development plan to strengthen the work of the networks and enhance their reputations across the business.
-New training will be rolled out to all Chairs and vice Chairs this year with additional 121 support provided to encourage, motivate, and support the Chairs with the more challenging aspects of their role. - Development: Continuation of the Change Academy (in conjunction with Pricewaterhouse Coopers (PWC) for colleagues across the Council to develop accredited key skills in business analysis, and programme and project management, as well as to contribute to transformation and improvement programmes at the Council.
+- We supported managers in considering EDI impacts, provided links to well-being resources and practical considerations such as reminders about making reasonable adjustments, work life balance, and annual leave. - Conducted a staff survey to better understand the needs and lived experiences of our employees, including intersectional analysis of data I.e. people who are LGBT+ and from an ethnic minority, within a certain age group and/or have a disability. - Celebration and support of LGBT+ History Month and Nottinghamshire PRIDE. - Continue to work towards embedding recommendations from our external EDI audit which was commissioned to undertake a review of our approach to equality, diversity, and inclusion as an employer. - Staff Networks: This year we have implemented a staff network development plan to strengthen the work of the networks and enhance their reputations across the business.
+New training will be rolled out to all Chairs and vice Chairs with additional 121 support provided to encourage, motivate, and support the Chairs with the more challenging aspects of their role. - Development: Continuation of the Change Academy (in conjunction with Pricewaterhouse Coopers (PWC) for colleagues across the Council to develop accredited key skills in business analysis, and programme and project management, as well as to contribute to transformation and improvement programmes at the Council.
 This programme included LGB+ colleagues. - Leadership: Continuation of the Accelerated Development Programme for aspiring and talented colleagues with a protected characteristic to help build on their individual strengths and unlock their potential.
-From the four cohorts selected 11% of participants identified as LGBT+. - Continue to promote the Work and Wellbeing passport rolled out to support wellbeing discussion.
+Ensuring a fair representation of participants who identify as LGB. - Continue to promote the Work and Wellbeing passport rolled out to support wellbeing discussion.
 This is for any member to use who feels that they may need additional support at work.
 This could be a member of staff with a disability or long term health condition; those who have caring responsibilities for a relative with a disability or long term condition; parents with young children; staff who observe religious festivals or celebrations such as Ramadan or daily prayers; or staff who are in the process of gender reassignment.
 The passport would also contain details of any reasonable adjustments agreed between the employee and their line manager for the employee to own.